-The Italian electrotechnical committee (acronym CEI) is an association founded in 1909, is recognized by the Italian government, both in the European Union, for regulatory activities and the dissemination of technical-scientific culture.
+The Italian Electrotechnical Committee (acronym CEI) is an association founded in 1909, is recognized by the Italian government, both in the European Union, for regulatory activities and the dissemination of technical-scientific culture.

 The mission of the CEI, as a super partes body is to develop good technical normative documents, participate in the drafting and transposing European harmonized regulatory documents, participate in the drafting of international standards, spread the technical-scientific culture and standardization.

-For this purpose, the IEC developed a series of regulations and pre-normative activities at national and international level that include, in addition to the main activity of publication of normative documents, promotion and dissemination of technical culture and electrical safety with the involvement of all the social partners concerned.
+For this purpose, the CEI developed a series of regulations and pre-normative activities at national and international level that include, in addition to the main activity of publication of normative documents, promotion and dissemination of technical culture and electrical safety with the involvement of all the social partners concerned.

-develop, publish, promote and disseminate technical standards in electrical engineering, electronics and telecommunications for materials, equipment, machinery, equipment, processes and their programs by setting out the relevant quality and safety requirements;
+- develop, publish, promote and disseminate technical standards in electrical engineering, electronics and telecommunications for materials, equipment, machinery, equipment, processes and their programs by setting out the relevant quality and safety requirements;

-provide for the symbols, nomenclature, terminology and unification in the areas of competence;
+- provide for the symbols, nomenclature, terminology and unification in the areas of competence;

-establish criteria, test methods and limits aimed at achieving adequate levels of security, reliability and quality of products or processes, and develop rules and procedures for testing and compliance checks to technical standards; laying down criteria for the laboratories, manufacturers, individual operators, the purpose of their accreditation by the competent bodies;
+- establish criteria, test methods and limits aimed at achieving adequate levels of security, reliability and quality of products or processes, and develop rules and procedures for testing and compliance checks to technical standards; laying down criteria for the laboratories, manufacturers, individual operators, the purpose of their accreditation by the competent bodies;

-study the scientific and technological problems related to the needs of use, operation, safety or other products in the electrical, electronics and telecommunications spreading their knowledge and domestic use;
+- study the scientific and technological problems related to the needs of use, operation, safety or other products in the electrical, electronics and telecommunications spreading their knowledge and domestic use;

-promote and facilitate the certification process;
+- promote and facilitate the certification process;

-participate in the activities of international standardization organizations, give effect to the harmonization of technical standards and vote on draft legislation in order to fulfill the mandates received by Community policy.
+- participate in the activities of international standardization organizations, give effect to the harmonization of technical standards and vote on draft legislation in order to fulfill the mandates received by Community policy.

 From Wikipedia, the free encyclopedia